Suggested Book & A/V List

 Provides unedited excerpts from his diary following his brain injury.
 This book is meant to give you a view from the inside out of what it's like to have a traumatic brain injury, to encourage you to avoid having and causing a brain injury, and to get you to laugh.

-15. Smile and Jump High (The True Story of Overcoming a Brain Injury)
+Smile and Jump High! … the True Story of Overcoming a Traumatic Brain Injury

 By Michael House